 Maria, Ginger and Dolores reveal their own unique connections to the modern North American sex industry.
 Combined, they

 provide full and unrestricted access to the craft and business of aural entertainment.

-DISCLAIMER: This documentary includes graphic phone sex and is not appropriate for minors or prude adults.
+DISCLAIMER: This documentary includes graphic phone sex and is not appropriate for minors or prudish adults.

 Bonus clip featuring Dolores French on the phone with Annie Sprinkle

 February 12, 2010

 By John Semley